Showing posts with label steps. Show all posts

 Indian Mound Museum

 The cost was two dollars each.
-The museum is opened Tuesday - Saturday from 10:00-4:00PM.
+The museum is open Tuesday through Saturday from 10:00 A.M. to 4:00 P.M.

-Indian Mound Museum closed in 2015, the building was small and dilapidated.
+The Indian Mound Museum closed in 2015.
+The building was small and dilapidated.

-Not sure if you can access the mound until the new building is built.
+Can you access the mound until the new building is built?

 The new building is due to open in October 2016.
-The artifacts that once was on display is being filtered through.
+The artifacts that were once on display are being filtered through.
 They are only keeping the most important ones.
 A sash worn by Chickasaw Chief George Colbert will be on display.
-I cannot wait until the new one opens.
+I'm eager to see the new one open.

 Historic Marker

-There is a historic marker telling the information about the mound.
+There is a historic marker telling information about the mound.

 Prehistoric Mound (Probably Built between 100 B.C and 400 A.D.)

 This is the highest domiciliary mound in the Tennessee Valley.
-It was probably built between 100 B.C. and 400 A.D. by a prehistoric people of the ancient Woodland Culture.
-Such mounds served as bases for ceremonial temples or chief's houses.
-This mound, originally encircled by an earthen wall, contains no burials.
+It was built between 100 B.C. and 400 A.D. by a prehistoric people of the ancient Woodland Culture.
+Such mounds served as bases for ceremonial temples or the houses of chiefs.
+This mound, encircled initially by an earthen wall, contains no burials.
 It is 43 feet in height.
 Its base measurements are 310 feet by 230 feet.
 Its flat top measures 145 feet by 90 feet.
-Evidence indicates that nearby there were two smaller mounds, villages and cultivated fields.
+Evidence indicates that nearby there were two smaller mounds, villages, and cultivated fields.

 Climbing the many steps to the top